karthigeyanrgs/karthigeyanrgs.github.io/_posts/2025-07-05-keeping-up-with-the-technological-tide.md

 - **ONNX alternative – TVM**.
 There is an option to perform graph rewrite for the specific hardware.
 ONNX already does a good job for Jetson boards, but it would be necessary to have an optimized graph for **RISC-V** or newer architectures/boards.
 TVM also has a ML based cost model incorporated which could help calculate the operational costs as and when the model gets deployed.

-- Go deeper into <u>Structured Pruning</u> of models based on the understanding of the model parameters and the hardware architectures.
+- Go deeper into Structured Pruning of models based on the understanding of the model parameters and the hardware architectures.

 - Look at lighter **GPT implementations** – **SpareGPT**, **DistilGPT** and **Tiny LLAMA** models.